JohnSnowLabs/spark-nlp/docs/en/alab/annotation.md

 <bl>Regions</bl> - Gives a list overview of all annotated chunks.
 When you click on any annotation, it gets automatically highlighted in the labeling editor.
 We can edit or remove annotations from here.

-<bl>Relations</bl> - Lists all the relations that have been labeled.
+<bl>Relations</bl> - Lists all the relations that have been created.
 When the user moves the mouse over any one relation, it is highlighted in the labeling editor.

 <br />